annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

 Identify trends in hotel bookings to help shape the future marketing strategy of the company.

-The following stakeholder goals and assumptions will guide the analysis:
+The following stakeholder goals will guide the analysis:

-- Goal: Marketing campaign to target people who book early.
-Assumption:
+- Goal 1: Marketing campaign to target people who book early.
-  People with children have to book in advance.
+  - What group of guests tend to book early?
-- Goal: increase weekend bookings, an important source of revenue for the hotel.
-What group of guests book the most weekend nights?
+- Goal 2: Increase weekend bookings, an important source of revenue for the hotel.
-  Assumption: Guests without children book the most weekend nights.
+  - What group of guests book the most weekend nights?
-- Goal: Develop promotions based on different booking distributions.
-How many of the transactions are occurring for each different distribution type?
+- Goal 3: Develop promotions based on different booking distributions.
+  - How many of the transactions are occurring for each different distribution type?
   - Is the number of bookings for each distribution type different depending on whether or not there was a deposit or what market segment they represent?
-- Goal: Promotion to families that make online bookings for city hotels.
-  The online segment is the fastest growing segment, and families tend to spend more at city hotels than other types of guests.
-Your stakeholder asks if you can create a plot that shows the relationship between lead time and guests traveling with children for online bookings at city hotels.
-This will give her a better idea of the specific timing for the promotion.
 - Prevent cancellations.
 What types of bookings are likely to get cancelled?

-Descriptive analytics can be employed to further understand patterns, trends, and anomalies in data; Used to perform research in different problems like: bookings cancellation prediction, customer segmentation, customer satiation, seasonality, among others;

-Questions: What is the month with the most guest arrivals?
-How long do guests tend to stay at the hotel?
-How many reservations were made by repeated guests?
-What is the Average Daily Rate (ADR) throughout the year?
 How many reservations were cancelled out of total?
 What is the most frequent deposit type for cancelled reservations?

+Further areas of interest:

+seasonality - popular month What is the Average Daily Rate (ADR) throughout the year?

+How many reservations were made by repeated guests?

 Which countries do customers come from?
 What types of customers are most common in each hotel?
 What is their preferred meal plan?
 Which hotel is preferred by adults with children?
 What is the strongest market segment and distribution channel?

 ### 2.2 Stakeholders